 In 2018, my son graduated from college and went off to Los Angeles to build a tech business from the ground up with one of his close friends.
 After several months of developing their idea, conducting research, and interviewing potential customers and industry experts, they decided not to move forward with launching the company.
 Early in 2019, Mircea and I had a conversation about the frustrations and challenges he experienced during the early stages of his startup project, and the need for something like BizActually became even more apparent to me.
 Eventually, we committed to partnering and began building BizActually together.

-Fast forward to 2021, my wife, Monica, has joined the team and we’re finally ready to launch BizActually to the world!
+Fast forward to 2021, my wife, Monica, joined the team as we launched BizActually to the world.